esmerek/terrific-zebra-dadb5/content/pages/contact.md

 sections:
   - section_id: lorem-ipsum
     content: >
       How can we serve?
 We are pleased to help.
-Please fill the contact form below or send us directly an email at hello@epicfusion.com.
+Please send us directly an email at hello@epicfusion.com.
     actions:
       - label: Leave a message here
         url: 'https://form.asana.com?k=AdlAWEDpqiAikr-o_rKkxA&d=1200129872637977'